AvAarsNS/Kata_IsKingInCheck/_scenario_V2.md

 ✔️Rook?
 Yes
 ✔️Queen?
 Yes

-### What does the king at D4 see north west?
+### What does the king at D4 see at the north west diagonal?

 ✔️Nothing to the north west --> nothing
 ✔️A bishop at C3 --> bishop
 ✔️A bishop at A1 --> bishop
 ✔️A bishop at B2, pawn at A1 --> bishop

-### Can the king at D4 be taken from the north west?
+### Can the king at D4 be taken from the north west diagonal?

 ✔️Bishop?
 Yes
 ✔️Queen?
 Yes
 ✔️Pawn at C3?
 Yes
 ✔️Pawn at B2?
 No
-Pawn at B2, Pawn at E8, Pawn at C1?
+✔️Pawn at B2, Pawn at E8, Pawn at C1?
 No
 ✔️Rook?
 No

+### Can the king at D4 be taken by a Knight?
+✔️Knight at C2?
+Yes
+✔️Knight at B3?
+Yes
+✔️Knight at A1?
+No
+✔️King at A1 and no knight?
+No
+✔️Knight at C2?
+Yes
+🎈Knight at E6?
+Yes
+King at A1, Knight at B3?
+Yes